 By studying medicine in English in Europe, you receive the same high-quality education as found elsewhere, while achieving your dream of studying medicine.

 Prepare for individual university entrance exams in your chosen European country of study

-Prepare for your BMAT
+Prepare for the BMAT

 Taking an English pre-med course at Berlin Medical Academy is designed to prepare you for your BMAT.
-The BMAT, or BioMedical Admissions Test, is used by universities to test your potential to succeed on a medical degree, by incorporating mutiple-choice problem-solving, critical thinking and written questions in the fields of science and mathematics.
+The BMAT, or BioMedical Admissions Test, is used by universities to test your potential to succeed on a medical degree, by incorporating multiple-choice problem-solving, critical thinking and written questions in the fields of science and mathematics.
 The BMAT forms part of the admissions process for universities in the UK, for universities such as Oxford, Cambridge, Edinburgh and London.
-It is also used by universities in Hungary, Croatia and the Netherlands.
+It is also used by universities in Poland, Hungary, Croatia and the Netherlands.

-Prepare for your IMAT
+Prepare for the IMAT